JLuc/scribus-project-manager/README.md

 ### Book related tools

-* **makebook script** : call relevant tools on relevant files and create final PDF (no generic makebook is published, but an example makebook file is available).
+* **makebook script** : calls relevant tools on relevant files and create final PDF (no generic makebook is published, but an example makebook file is available).
-* - apply master styles or masterpage or color to all chapters
+* - applies master styles or masterpage or color to all chapters
-* - create text only version (no images) or no-bleeds version for personal printing
+* - creates text only version (no images) or no-bleeds version for personal printing
-* - check settings fit requirement
+* - checks settings fit requirement
 * - and more

 ### SLA document related tools